top of page

 Fall Safety Tips

-Updated: Aug 30, 2022
+Updated: Aug 28

 Fall cleanup has begun, and we all know that means raking and preparing our yards for another winter.
-Dr. Cheryl Abelow, owner of FlexPlus Physical Therapy & Balance Centers and physical therapist in Natick, MA says, "As beautiful as the autumn is in New England, I hate yard cleanup.
+Dr. Cheryl Abelow, owner of FlexPlus Physical Therapy and physical therapist in Natick, MA says, "As beautiful as the autumn is in New England, I hate yard cleanup.
 Even as an active person, I'm sore afterwards because the motions used to do all the yardwork aren't typical daily motions."

 There are many tips and tricks out there for making leaf cleanup as easy and pain-free as possible.
 There are a few factors which can be modified to make the task as easy as possible for you with minimal to no injury.
 These include clothing/equipment, stretching, posture/technique, and pacing.